 You can wear blue on blue on blue, but those blues better be at least a couple of shades different.
 You can wear patterns on top of each other, but small check on small stripe is tough to pull off.
 This all comes down to how easy it is for a viewer’s eyes to decipher where your sweater starts and where your shirt ends.
 If the colors and patterns are all too close the eye has to work harder and you’ll run into trouble.

-#2 – Textures matter too.
+#2.
+Textures matter.
 The rougher it gets, the less of that fabric you can wear.

 Your outermost layer is almost always going to be the turkey.
 You need an anchor, albeit an awesome one, for your combinations.
 It’s the smaller things (like the yams & salads on Thanksgiving) that you can experiment with.
 Ties, shirt patterns under sweaters, etc. are where to take risks.
+See above.
+Imagine if the shirt was grey and the sweater was red checked.
+A little rough on the eyes, right?
+Bottom line, in terms of the Thanksgiving analogy?
 Screw with the bird and you end up with a Cosby sweater.

 Shading – It’s usually easiest to start with your lightest color on the bottom and work your way up.
 That’s one of the many reasons why almost everyone looks great in a bright white button up shirt.